adobe/reactor-developer-docs/api/guides/access_tokens.md

 The next screen prompts you to select the product profile(s) to associate with the API integration.

 {% alert info, Note %}
-Product profiles are managed by your organization through the Adobe Admin Console, and contain specific sets of permissions for granular features in Adobe Experience Platform.
+Product profiles are managed by your organization through the Adobe Admin Console, and contain specific sets of permissions for granular features in Adobe Experience Platform Launch.
 Product profiles and their permissions can only be managed by users with administrator privileges within your organization.
 If you are unsure which product profile(s) to select for the API, contact your administrator.
 {% endalert %}

 Select the desired product profile(s) from the list, then select **Save configured API** to complete the API registration.